GCP - Service Account

 Example B: A Service Account in a CI/CD Pipeline or on a VM (Workload Identity Federation)

 This is the most common and secure pattern for applications.
-The application (running on a VM or in a CI/CD job) authenticates using its attached service account (principal-sa
+The application (running on a VM or in a CI/CD job) authenticates using its attached service account (principal-sa).
+It then uses the Google Cloud client libraries to programmatically generate an access token for the target service account.

 The libraries handle this mostly automatically.
 In Go, for instance, you would specify the target service account when you create the credentials object.